Attention Capture: Introduction

 \subsection{Related literature}

 \mbox{}\\

-\paragraph{Dynamic information design.} Our paper most closely relates to the recent literature on dynamic information design with forward-looking agents \citep*{ely2020moving,smolin2021dynamic, zhao2020contracting,ball2023dynamic,orlov2020persuading, knoepfle2020dynamic,hebert2022engagement}.\footnote{See also \cite*{renault2017optimal} and \cite{ely2017beeps} for early work on dynamic information design with myopic agents.
-On the conceptual end, \cite{doval2020sequential,makris2023information} build on the concept of Bayes-Correlated Equilbiria \citep{bergemann2016bayes} and develop a framework for information design in extensive form games. \cite{de2023rationalizing} develop the notion of deviation rules to study which dynamic choices can be rationalized by information.} Our contribution is distinct in several regards.
+\paragraph{Dynamic information design.} Our paper most closely relates to the recent literature on dynamic information design with forward-looking agents \citep*{ely2020moving,smolin2021dynamic, zhao2020contracting,ball2023dynamic,orlov2020persuading, knoepfle2020dynamic,hebert2022engagement}.\footnote{See also \cite*{renault2017optimal} and \cite{ely2017beeps} for early work on dynamic information design with myopic agents. \cite{doval2020sequential} develop a framework for information design in extensive form games. \cite{de2023rationalizing} develop the notion of deviation rules to study which dynamic choices can be rationalized by information.} Our contribution is distinct in several regards.